Spanish union calls nine-day strike for easyJet cabin crew

 Spanish union USO (Unión Sindical Obrera) today announced a nine-day strike notice (1, 2, 3, 15, 16, 17, 29, 30 and 31 July) for cabin crew working for easyJet in Spain.
-The 450 flight attendants, based in Barcelona, Malaga and Palma and Mallorca protest against the delay of the negotiations of the second collective labour agreement. “easyjet doesn’t want to improve working conditions of their Spanish based crew members, they would like to have the same working conditions as their colleagues in e.g. France or Germany,” union secretary Miguel Galán said.
+The 450 flight attendants, based in Barcelona, Malaga and Palma de Mallorca protest against the delay of the negotiations of the second collective labour agreement. “easyjet doesn’t want to improve working conditions of their Spanish based crew members which would like to have the same working conditions as their colleagues in e.g. France or Germany,” union secretary Miguel Galán said.

 With these actions, the union hopes that easyJet will present a new labour agreement to the cabin crew “that recognizes the same working conditions” as their peers in other countries.
 USO hopes that by issuing the strike notice, an agreement with easyJet can be quickly reached.